aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/pages/tests.rst

 Testing
 =======

-The code without any tests is a code that will be rewritten.
-Pleace remember this and write tests ;)
+Code without tests is broken by design.
+Please remember this and write tests;)

-For running tests we use docker.
-It's the best way for running your tests locally with maximum isolation from environment.
-Also docker give simple way for add test resources in one line.
+This project runs tests inside Docker.
+It allows you to run tests locally with maximum isolation from the environment.
+It also gives you a simple way of adding new resources required for your tests.

 Pytest
 ------

-For running tests you should use this command:
+Use this command to run the tests:

 .. code-block:: bash

     make test

-This command running flake8 and after success run test by `pytest`
+This will run flake8 and after successful execution, the command will run a test suite with  `pytest`

 If you want to run a single test, you can pass an argument to `docker-compose` like this:

 .. code-block:: bash
     docker-compose run test project_name/main/tests/test_views.py::test_view

 mypy
 ----
-Mypy is static type checker for Python.
-We recommend used mypy because this type checker make your code more safe and make refactoring easier.
+Mypy is an optional static type checker for Python.
+We suggest you try it out as it allows you to catch some errors, write safer code and make refactoring of the code easier in the future.

-For running mypy you should use this command:
+To run mypy use this command:

 .. code-block:: bash

     make mypy

-All settings for mypy are in the mypy.ini file.
+Settings for mypy resides inside the mypy.ini file.

 Read more:
 ----------